 High level of client involvement

-In order to reap the full benefits of short feedback loop and frequent releases, you need a high level of client involvement.
-You need to talk to your client after each cycle and see how they use the software and if it they derive value from it.
+In order to reap the full benefits of a short feedback loop and frequent releases, you need a high level of client involvement.
+You need to talk to your client after each cycle and see how they use the software and if they derive value from it.

 Sometimes the client is not available to give you feedback.
 Some agile methodologies (like Scrum) solve this problem by having a special role on the team called Product Owner.
-This person serves as a customer representative and act on behalf of the customer.
+This person serves as a customer representative and acts on behalf of the customer.
 If a developer has any question, they ask the product owner instead of the customer.
 Product owner also reviews progress and re-evaluates priorities at the end of each iteration.